tkristner/FarmOS_Ansible_Hardening/README.md

 # Ansible_FarmOS
-Full stack deployment and security hardening over Debian 9 for FarmOS.
+Debian 9 stack deployment and security hardening for FarmOS.
 With these ansible playbooks running over a fresh Debian 9 install, you'll got a ready to be configured FarmOS installed.
 Because it's based on Drupal, and it's a common target to exploit, I choose to put an additional front Nginx auth to avoid unauthorized access.

 Please bear with me if there are any mistakes.